Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

     Early stopping, best iteration is:
     [1657]	training's auc: 1	valid_1's auc: 0.92653

+---
+📣 **Insights**

+For the real submission to Kaggle I trained the model with the same parameters as above with the importance difference that I didn't include a validation set.
+The training was therefore done on the entire data.

 # 12. Cross validation with TimeSeriesSplit and StratifiedKFold